jeremydavis519/runtime-macros/README.md

 works with your crate's test cases will be able to report on how thoroughly you've tested the macro.

 See the `/examples` directory in the [repository] for working examples.
+Note that the `custom_assert` example requires nightly at present.

 [repository]: https://github.com/jeremydavis519/runtime-macros